Mictronics/readsb/README.md

 ## Modifications:

+* Update source for aircraft metadata can be configured.
+Default is local dump1090 webserver but online sources are possible, for example this Github repo.
+See config.js for details.
+* Backup and restore of browsers indexed database to/from local ZIP file.
+* Additional SkyVector layers. (requires API key)
 * Aircraft metadata stored in browsers indexed database can be modified through web form.
 * Added new map controls to maximise space for plane list and better handling on mobile devices.
 * Use GNU Argp for program help.